syncfusion-content/xamarin-docs/Xamarin/Essential-Chart/Getting-Started.md

 {% endhighlight %}

-The OpposedPostion is set to true to place the secondary axis on the opposite side.
+The OpposedPosition is set to true to place the secondary axis on the opposite side.

 The following is the complete code example for creating the Chart.